pauromeropau/fedev-darwinex/README.md

 ### Q&A
 1. Cuánto tiempo has empleado para el desarrollo del ejercicio (_How much time have you spend for the development of the test_)
+Free time on my weekend (maybe about 4 four in total)

-2. Cuál ha sido la parte más dificultosa de lograr (_What has been the most difficult part to achieve_)
+2. Cuál ha sido la parte más dificultosa de lograr (_What has been the most difficult part to achieve_) Probably the most difficult part has been the small details.

-3. Comentarios o consideraciones que deseas hacernos saber (_Comments or considerations that you want to let us know_)
+3. Comentarios o consideraciones que deseas hacernos saber (_Comments or considerations that you want to let us know_) This project has been developed with modern technologies and following the Principles of Software Engineering (KISS, DRY & SOLID):
+- KISS - "_Keep it simple, Stupid!_"
+- DRY - "_Don't Repeat Yourself_"
+- SOLID - Easy to maintain and extend over time.

 ### TECH STACK
 - React